ishagoel840/Credit-card-fraud-detection/README.md

 Visualized transaction features such as amount, time, and transaction type to identify patterns and anomalies.

-Univarient and Bivarient Analysis.
+Univariant and Bivariant Analysis.

 ### - Dealing with Imbalanced data:
 This data set is highly imbalanced.
-Addressed class imbalance using techniques such as oversampling, undersampling, or synthetic data generation.
+Addressed class imbalance using techniques such as oversampling, under sampling, or synthetic data generation.

 ### - Data Preprocessing: